gemstation/contracts/README.md

 $ pnpm build
 ```

-To deploy to the local node:
+To deploy to the local target:

 ```
-$ pnpm dep
+$ pnpm dep local
 ```

-To deploy to Sepolia testnet:
+To deploy to the testnet target (sepolia):

 ```
-$ pnpm dep sepolia
+$ pnpm dep testnet
 ```

 For verbose output simply add `-v`: